 Islam in Namibia

-Surprised to hear that Islam has a presence in Namibia?
-While not as widespread, Islam has been part of Namibia’s religious scene for over a century.
-Many Muslims in Namibia belong to the Nama ethnic group, and their mosques can be found in cities like Windhoek.
-Islamic traditions, such as Eid celebrations and community iftars during Ramadan, bring a touch of cultural richness to the country’s religious mosaic.
+Islam has been part of Namibia’s religious scene for over a century.
+Many Muslims in Namibia belong to the Nama ethnic group, with mosques in cities like Windhoek.
+Islamic traditions such as Eid celebrations and community iftars during Ramadan add to Namibia’s cultural mosaic.

 Judaism and Other Faiths